J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Introduction

-The fact that most galaxies tend to have sub-populations of GCs can be explained by a hierarchical formation: to form a massive system, many small systems are merged throughout time.
-Therefore, in the case of massive galaxies, the metal-rich population of GCs is believed to be largely formed \textit{in situ}, while most GCs from the metal-poor population are believed to be formed in dwarf galaxies and later accreted on to the parent host galaxy.
-In previous works, authors had also found evidence that blue GCs can be associated with the galaxy halo, while red GCs are associated with the bulge of spirals and with the stellar population of ellipticals (e.g. \citealt{forbes2004gemini,chies2011optical}).

-Considering how much colors, ages and metallicities of GCs are important to understand the assembly of galaxies and their evolution, investigating new photometric bands and colors can be interesting to build more detailed spectral energy distributions (SEDs) for these systems.
-The Javalambre Photometric Local Universe Survey\footnote{\url{www.j-plus.es}} (J-PLUS; \citealt{cenarro2019j}) operates with a set of original filters composed of 5 broad-band filters based on SDSS (\citealt{york2000sloan,strauss2002spectroscopic}) and 7 narrow-band filters that cover the major stellar indices from 370 to 900 nm ([OII], Ca H+K,D4000, H$\delta$, Mgb, H$\alpha$ and CaT).
+Considering how much colors, ages, and metallicities of GCs are important to understanding the assembly of galaxies and their evolution, investigating new photometric bands and colors as well as the interaction of new colors with stellar models and libraries can be interesting to build more detailed spectral energy distributions (SEDs) for these systems.
+The Javalambre Photometric Local Universe Survey\footnote{\url{www.j-plus.es}} (J-PLUS; \citealt{cenarro2019j}) operates with a set of 5 broad-band filters based on SDSS (\citealt{york2000sloan,strauss2002spectroscopic}) and 7 narrow--band filters that cover the main stellar indices from 370 to 900 nm ([OII], Ca H+K,D4000, H$\delta$, Mgb, H$\alpha$ and CaT).
 This filter set makes it possible to study GCs with novel colors and more detailed SEDs.
 Other surveys that can also add new colors to the study of extragalactic GCs are J-PAS (Javalambre Physics of the Accelerating Universe Astrophysical Survey; \citealt{benitez2014j}) and S-PLUS (Southern Photometric Local Universe Survey; \citealt{mendes2019southern}).
-J-PAS is composed by 56 narrow-band filters in the optical, while S-PLUS have similar properties to J-PLUS, employing a twin filter system.
+J-PAS is composed of 56 narrow--band filters in the optical, while S-PLUS has similar properties to J-PLUS, employing a twin filter system.